Bitkraft Ventures raises $165 million to invest in games

 The backers, or limited partners in the Bitkraft fund, included Carolwood, the family office of Bruce Karsh; Declaration Partners, the investment firm backed by the family office of David Rubenstein; JS Capital, the investment firm of Jonathan Soros; as well as corporate investors such as Adidas, WPP, Advance, and Logitech.

 Hilgers believes that the game industry has strong tailwinds because self-isolation and working-from-home policies have spurred people to play more games during the pandemic.
 Games can extend social connectivity beyond physical barriers.
 And that favors further investment in game startups.
-The trends are so strong there are something like 30 game-focused VC funds.
+The trends are so strong that there are something like 30 game-focused VC funds.
 A decade ago, it was hard to find any.

 Bitkraft Ventures is betting that video games will continue to gain a share of consumer entertainment time and discretionary spending.
 Titles like Fortnite and Minecraft define modern pop culture and have become social networks and economies of their own.
 Market researcher Newzoo estimates game revenue will hit $160 billion and the global audience will reach 2.7 billion gamers.

-Bitkraft launched its inaugural pre-seed fund in 2017, and including this newly closed Venture Fund, has built a portfolio spanning more than 50 companies across North America, Europe, and Asia.
+Bitkraft launched its inaugural pre-seed fund in 2017, and including this newly closed Venture Fund, it has built a portfolio spanning more than 50 companies in North America, Europe, and Asia.
 Hilgers is the former CEO of esports company ESL and was cofounder of esports team G2 Esports.
 Cofounding general partners include Malte Barth and Scott Rupp, and the company recently hired partner Moritz Baier-Lentz.

 They have invested in early-stage game studios, interactive platforms, and horizontal technology around the notion of “synthetic realities,” a future that embraces the increasing convergence of the physical and digital worlds.